suned/pfun/docs/source/programming_guide.md

 ```
 Called with a large enough value for `n`, the recursive calls will overflow the python stack.

-A common solution to this problem in other languages that perform tail-call-optimisation is to rewrite the function
+A common solution to this problem in other languages that perform tail-call-optimization is to rewrite the function
 to put the recursive call in tail-call position.

 ```python